jayinc/docs/content/quick-start/_index.md

 {{< figure src="speechly_architecture.jpg" alt="Speechly Application Architecture Overview" title="Speechly Application Architecture Overview" >}}

-# Getting started with the Speechly Web Toolkit
+# Getting started with the Speechly Web Components
 The video below will teach you the basics of using the Speechly [Dashboard](https://www.speechly.com/dashboard) and Playground, as well as guide you through the three steps of
 1. setting up the Speechly microphone UI component,
 2. configuring an Appid, and